1996

 2022

-The 2022 edition receives four awards, including two from the American Scholastic Press Association: Most Outstanding College Magazine (top) and First Place with Special Merit (bottom).
+The 2022 edition receives four awards, including two from the American Scholastic Press Association: Most Outstanding College Magazine (middle left) and First Place with Special Merit (bottom left).

-The 2022 edition receives a South Carolina Notable State Documents Award (SC State Library) (left) and Best of Category for Soft Cover Books Award (PICA) (right).
+The 2022 edition receives a South Carolina Notable State Documents Award (SC State Library) (middle right) and Best of Category for Soft Cover Books Award (PICA) (bottom right).

 2024